akakcolin/MOGA-NSGA3/README.md

 # MOGA-NSGA3

+*This software uses 3rd generation non-dominated search based genetic algorithm go train Stillinger-Weber forcefield for thermal conducitivity simulations.
+For details related to using the software please follow the instructions below*

 To run the workflow follow the steps as mentioned below:

+## USAGE:

 ### Step 1: Provide data for running the force field fitting
 1. Put reference band structure data in UTIL folder as done in this repo.